Cognitive Warfare: Breaking Down Narrative Attacks

 4. Technological Solutions

-Leveraging technology to detect and mitigate disinformation.
+Leveraging technology to detect and mitigate narrative attacks.
 This can include AI-driven tools like Blackbird.AI to identify harmful narratives that impact your organization/industry, the influence behind them, the networks they touch, the anomalous bot behavior that scales them, and the cohorts and communities that connect them.
 This information enables organizations to proactively understand narrative threats as they scale and become harmful for better strategic decision-making.

 Stop Cognitive Warfare